 Letitia "Tish" Burnham

 Tish's mom died when she was three; she's been raised by her dad, Jerry, and their top stableman Billy Blue.
 She knows Jerry still misses her mother and tries to make up for it.
-Tish is a rather shy girl who likes shooting and riding as well as the more feminine pursuits of the day, and she blossoms in the friendship of Toby and the rest of the Clark family.
+Tish is a rather shy girl who likes shooting and riding as well as the more feminine pursuits of the day, including collecting dolls, and she blossoms in the friendship of Toby and the rest of the Clark family.
 She has dark hair and blue eyes, and owns a black pony named Jigs.
 When she grows up she wants to be a doctor.
 Her birthday is March 17.

 Tish's father raises champion horses in Hillsboro, in another part of the state.
 He still misses his late wife, but adores his daughter and is glad she's become friends with the Clarkshe and Toby's dad are old friends.
-He is proud of his horses, which include the trotters Foxy Lady, a chestnut, and the roan Appleseed, and the prize palomino racehorse Golden Hind, and is tall and large-shouldered, with black curly hair and dark eyes.
+He is proud of his horses, which include the trotters Foxy Lady, a chestnut, and the roan Appleseed, and the prize palomino racehorse Golden Hind.
+Jerry is tall and large-shouldered, with black curly hair and dark eyes.